violinapopova/react-native-london-2025-ab-testing-workshop/README.md

 # React Native London 2025 A/B Testing Workshop

-How to Use This Repo
-This workshop is structured as a progressive hands-on session, building from local A/B testing basics to full remote integrations.
-We'll use the provided starter repo (link forthcoming—check the workshop invite email or Slack for the GitHub URL once pushed).
-The repo will include:

-• Local Testing Folder (local-testing/): A simple Expo managed React Native app with Context + AsyncStorage for variant mocking.
-Start here for the intro exercises.
-• The same Expo managed app (expo-posthog/): integrated with PostHog for feature flags and experiments.
-• Bare React Native App (bare-app/): The same travel app ejected to bare workflow, using Firebase Remote Config.

-# A/B Testing in React Native Workshop

 ## How to Use This Repo

 This workshop is structured as a progressive hands-on session, building from local A/B testing basics to full remote integrations.
 We'll use the provided starter repo (link forthcoming—check the workshop invite email or Slack for the GitHub URL once pushed).
 The repo will include: